How I AI: 3 Game-Changing Workflows for Product Managers

 "It has like instructions on like what product sense questions like you need to look out for and what product execution questions you need to look out for... the interview needs to clarify the company's mission and the product goals and identify specific target users and pinpoint their real pain points, and then design a solution that solve those pain points."

-Add Expert Knowledge Base: Include renowned resources on product coaching.
+Add Expert Knowledge Base: Include well-known resources on product coaching.
 Amir uploaded his "own product manager interview prep document" and posts from "Ben S" (likely Ben Tossell or a similar product coach) on product and product execution.

 2. Set the Ground Rules for the AI Interviewer